AbdnCHDS/covid-social-distancing/README.md

-# Relationship between social distanging measure and impact of covid-19
+# Relationship between social distancing measure and impact of covid-19